Chris Hawkins: Personal life

 Hawkins is married to meteorologist Clare Nasir, with whom he had a child in 2009.
-In 2012, the family moved up to Wilmslow near Salford City and MediaCityUK where Hawkins continued working for BBC Radio 6 Music.
+In 2012, the family moved to Wilmslow near Salford City and MediaCityUK where Hawkins continued working for BBC Radio 6 Music.

 Hawkins is an ambassador for The Prince's Trust.

 His lifelong phobia of fruit and vegetables was the topic of a 2008 edition of BBC Three's Freaky Eaters.